Retail Risk Assessment & Management Guide

 An additional feature of our core products is fall detection (also known as man down).
 It is able to sense when the device has changed orientation, as it would when someone falls down.
 If this is followed by a period of non-movement, an alarm will automatically be raised in our Alarm Receiving Centre (ARC).

-If you have delivery drivers, people working in warehouses or large stores, the fall detection feature would help to support the risk of falling from height or being struck by a moving object.
+If you have delivery drivers, or people working in warehouses or large stores, the fall detection feature would help to support the risk of falling from height or being struck by a moving object.